kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

 We will use `vcftools` to calculate Fst.
 To do this, vcftools determines the allele counts across all samples, then determines the allele counts for the specified populations, and finally compares the two allele counts to determine Fst  (Kim: check this is right)

 We installed vcftools on the the computing cluster when we did the genotyping pipeline.
-Submit the following command as a job on MCC:
+Submit the following command as a job on MCC (set `#SBATCH --ntasks=1`):
 ```
 vcftools --vcf 9_merged_0miss_minDP2_100ind_5245snps.vcf --weir-fst-pop Bdor_africa_sample_list.txt --weir-fst-pop Bdor_asia_sample_list.txt --out 9_merged_0miss_minDP2_100ind_5245snps
 ```